joey-qytyku/OS-90-i386/docs/kernel.md

 ### Analysis

-The issue with this design is that the TSRs and other programs executed in the AUTOEXEC process must be givent special rights, somehow.
+The issue with this design is that the TSRs and other programs executed in the AUTOEXEC process must be given special rights, somehow.
 Should programs forked by this initial DOS VM be split into separate processes?
 Probably.

 ## The OS/90 Design